opula/bower-amd-paths/README.md

 #### options.cwd
 Type: `String`

-This is a base Bower directory, or directory where .bowerrc is located
+This should be base Bower directory, or directory where .bowerrc is located

 ```js
 bowerAmdPaths({cwd: './application'}, function(err, result){